 Studio Driver is for content creators, As the name suggests, it performs great when it comes to studio activity.
 Whether you are using Photoshop, Blender, Aftereffects, or Unreal Engine.
 It performs its best wherever required.

-The Studio Driver also give better results in game development, compared to Game Ready Drivers.
+The Studio Driver also give better results in game development and helps in realtime rendering, compared to Game Ready Drivers.
 Also the latest release supports DLSS, which maximizes the viewport visibility.